ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - changes in `encrypt` settings were ignored.
   - na_ontap_volume - unmount volume before deleting it when using REST.
   - na_ontap_volume_efficiency - `policy` updated to allow for supported '-' as a valid entry.
+  - na_ontap_volume_efficiency - to allow for FAS ONTAP systems to enable volume efficiency.

 ## 21.2.0